Stopping Wage Garnishments

 Our experienced and skilled debt relief lawyer can assist you in evaluating all of your options and choosing that which best meets your needs.

 Free Attorney Consultation At Our Morris County Chapter 7 And Chapter 13 Bankruptcy Law Firm

 A seasoned Morristown debt relief lawyer can assist you with your questions regarding wage garnishment.
-To consult with Andrew M. Wolfenson, Esq., P.C., contact our office to make an appointment.
+To consult with Wolfenson & Ashkenazi, P.C., contact our office to make an appointment.
 Your initial meeting with a lawyer is free.

 We are a debt relief agency.
 We help people file for bankruptcy relief under the Bankruptcy Code.